top of page

 Mistake #2: Using One Message Across All Platforms

-The Fix: Develop platform-specific strategies.
-Your LinkedIn post can be corporate and measured.
-Your Twitter response should be more direct and conversational.
-For platforms like TikTok or Reddit, consider working with trusted micro-influencers (those with 1,000-100,000 followers) who can translate your message into authentic, community-appropriate language.
-These voices have credibility where corporate accounts don't.
+The Fix: Develop platform-specific communication strategies.
+Your LinkedIn post can remain corporate and detailed.
+Your Twitter response should be direct and conversational.
+For platforms like TikTok or Instagram Stories, consider working with trusted micro-influencers (those with 1,000-100,000 followers) who can translate your message into authentic language that resonates with platform-specific communities.

 Mistake #3: Keeping Your Own People in the Dark